SSOHIO/EE538/README.md

 # EE538
-This is a github page for EE538.
+This is a github repo for EE538.